szilard/benchm-databases/README.md

 | Spark          |   40    |     25   |
 | Spark cached   |   12    |     2.5  |

+(also one should use parquet rather rather than csv for un-cached Spark).

 ![plots](plot.png)

 Multinode results (with older versions of Spark/Hive):